 I stand for election as Middleton & Belle Isle ward Councillor as an extension of this work and my previous efforts to improve the community.

 There are plenty of empty suits at Leeds City Council who talk a lot about their “passion” for helping people and “commitment” to this community.
 But it is easy to talk big – how many of them match their talk with deeds?
 My work in this community has brought me into contact with the Council’s decision-makers.
 I have seen how they work, and I can tell you that they do not always have our interests at heart.
 I am sad to say that political games and general indifference often get in the way.
 Middleton & Belle Isle seems to get forgotten.

-For example, Middleton Park FC proposed using Middleton Golf Club as a community space and they agreed this would help us be more sustainable too.
-However, a petition for a cycling trial track was raised by a cycling business from Rothwell; Our Councillors backed this but wouldn’t explain why both ideas couldn’t be integrated together.
-This was despite our offer of using the space for all sports - including cycling!
-We asked local people to support our ideas and many did through the council’s consultation.
-This was never publicly released and I feel the local people were simply ignored.
+I will give you some examples.
+Middleton Park FC proposed using Middleton Golf Club as a community space.
+Our Councillors agreed that this would help us be more sustainable, too.
+However, a cycling business from Rothwell raised a petition for a cycling trial track.
+Our Councillors backed this, but refused to explain why they could not integrate both ideas.
+This seemed strange, as we had suggested using the space for all sports, including cycling.
+We asked locals to support our ideas, and many did through the Council’s consultation process.
+This consultation was never made public, and I suspect that local people were simply ignored.